 In this context, researchers from the University of British Columbia (UBC) in Canada hypothesized that vitamin A deprivation might play a role in the development of Alzheimer’s disease.

-So they set out to examine the impact of prenatal and infancy vitamin A deficiency on the development of Alzheimer’s disease in mice, as these early stages are key for brain development.
-Additionally, the study examined the link between vitamin A and dementia in humans.
+So they set out to examine the impact of prenatal and infancy vitamin A deficiency on the development of Alzheimer’s disease in mice, as these early stages are key for

 The study was a collaboration with Dr. Tingyu Li and others from the Children’s Hospital of Chongqing Medical University in China.
 The team was led by Dr. Weihong Song, a professor of psychiatry at UBC and Canada Research Chair in Alzheimer’s Disease.